Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Pseudo-metrics: global case

 \subsection{Pushforward of pseudo-metric families}

-This subsection is devoted to studying the behaviour of the supremum pseudo-norm family determined by a pseudo-metric family.
+This subsection is devoted to studying the behaviour of the supremum pseudo-norm family determined by a pseudo-metric.
 This notion is crucial in view of developing volume functions on topological adelic curves.
 We fix a topological adelic curve $S=(K,\phi:\Omega\to M_K,\nu)$ and a projective $K$-scheme $X$.
-Recall that, for any $\omega\in\Omega$, we denote by $A_{\omega}$ and $\kappa_{\omega}$, the finiteness ring and the residue field of $\omega$ respectively.